Temporal Cascading of Planning and Control for Quadrotor MPC: Unique : The Temporal Cascading MPC Formulation

-In the following, we propose the \textsc{Unique}, a multi-phase MPC framework that combines the high-fidelity MPC from Sect.~\ref{sec:nominal_mpc} for short horizons and utilizes the low-fidelity point mass model from Sect.~\ref{sec:low_level_model} for long-horizon planning.-horizon planning.
-The merging of two different models along the MPC horizons requires (i) the alignment of the cost function, (ii) recursive feasible constraint formulations, (iii) transition function between the models.
+\reb[4.1]{In the following, we propose \textsc{Unique}, a multi-phase MPC framework that embeds the planning problem as the tail horizon of the controller.} \reb[4.1]{Rather than solving the planning problem hierarchically on a separate model and tracking the result, we append the low-fidelity point-mass model from Sect.~\ref{sec:low_level_model} as a second phase after the high-fidelity MPC from Sect.~\ref{sec:nominal_mpc}, forming a single optimization that jointly plans and controls.} The merging of two different models along the MPC horizons requires (i) the alignment of the cost function, (ii) recursive feasible constraint formulations, (iii) a transition function between the models.
 Very long prediction horizons result in MPC optimization problems with ubiquitous local minima, which may degrade the performance of the multi-phase MPC, particularly in cluttered environments with nonsmooth obstacle shapes.
-Two proposed strategies effectively improve the performance as part of the \textsc{Unique} framework, i.e., progressive smoothing and parallel low-fidelity optimization from random initial seeds.
-These strategies and the requirements for merging the two models along the horizon are detailed in the following.
+Two proposed strategies effectively improve performance as part of the \textsc{Unique} framework, i.e., progressive smoothing and parallel low-fidelity optimization from random initial seeds.
+These strategies and the requirements for merging the two models over the horizon are detailed below.